rohankumardubey/rohankumardubey/README.md

 ## `whoami`

-I'm **Rohan Dubey**, a Staff Data Engineer.
+I'm **Rohan Dubey**, a Staff Data Engineer & Staff Platform Engineer.
 I work where distributed systems, real time data, and performance engineering meet.
 I turn difficult infrastructure problems into platforms that are fast, resilient, and pleasant to operate.

 I am especially interested in **stream processing semantics**, **columnar query execution**, **data intensive systems**, and using **Rust, Go, Java, and Python** to explore the tradeoffs behind them.